MG977/PhD_Copernicus/_build/html/_sources/rs_imageanalysis.rst.txt

 |br|

 .. warning:: Remote sensing systems can provide information only on the physical coverage.
-Thus **land use CANNOT be determined by analysing satellite images.**
+Thus, **LAND USE CANNOT BE DETERMINED BY ANALYSING SATELLITE IMAGES.**

 |br|